-Assessment Type 1: Responding to Texts (25% or 50%)
+Assessment Type 1: Responding to Texts (25% or 50%) includes critical reading exam at the close of each semester.

-Assessment Type 2: Creating Texts (25% or 50%)

-Assessment Type 3: Intertextual Study (25%)

-Students will provide evidence of their

-learning through completing assessment

-tasks from each of these assessment groups.

-A minimum of four tasks will be completed,

-one of which will be an oral or multimodal
+Assessment Type 2: Creating Texts (25% or 50%) Assessment Type 3: Intertextual Study (25%) Students will provide evidence of their learning through completing assessment tasks from each of these assessment groups.
+A minimum of four tasks will be completed, one of which will be an oral or multimodal presentation.

-presentation.